 - ► Which learning tasks can be performed by computers in general (positive and negative results)? - ► What kind of assumptions do we have to make such that machine learning can be successful? - ► What are the key properties a learning algorithm needs to satisfy in order to be successful? - ► Which performance guarantees can we give on the results of certain learning algorithms?

-In the following we focus on the case of binary classification, for which the theory is well-understood.
+In the following we focus on the case of binary classification.

 The framework